KerimCETINBAS/golang/readme.md

 result = ++count // Pre-increment - increment count and assign the incremented value to result result = count++ // Post-increment - assign the current value of count to result and then increment count
 ```

-These are the basic arithmetic operators in Go.
-You can use them to perform mathematical calculations in your programs.